mainakm7/mainakm7/README.md

 - 👋 Hi, I’m Mainak Mustafi
-- 👀 I’m trained as a ML researcher/Data Scientist.
+- 👀 I’m trained as a ML engineer/Data Scientist and a Python developer.
 I have extensive experience with ML architecture design and engineering.
-- 🌱 I’m currently working on how to study molecular mechanisms of prostate cancer
+- 🌱 I’m currently working on Python based app development in several ML areas including NLP.
 - 📫 How to reach me @LinkedIn: https://www.linkedin.com/in/mainak-mustafi/

 <!--